 - Separate ‘anodic’ and ‘cathodic’ parts are formed, between which current flows through the conducting medium.

-- Occurrence of oxidation (corrosion) at anodic area which generates metallic ions.
+- Occurrence of oxidation (corrosion) in the anodic area, which generates metallic ions.

 - M—> M n+ + ne– (oxidation)

-Example : Fe2+ ions originate at anode and OH– ions originate at cathode.
-Smaller Fe2+ ions diffuse more rapidly than the larger OH– ions, so corrosion occurs at the anode, but rust is deposited near cathode.
+Example: Fe2+ ions originate at the anode and OH– ions originate at the cathode.
+Smaller Fe2+ ions diffuse more rapidly than the larger OH– ions, so corrosion occurs at the anode, but it deposits rust near the cathode.

-- The electrons released at the anode are conducted to the cathode and are responsible for various cathodic reactions such as :
+- It conducts the electrons released at the anode to the cathode and handle various cathodic reactions such as

-Evolution of hydrogen : This type of corrosion occurs usually in acidic environment.
+Evolution of hydrogen: This type of corrosion occurs usually in an acidic environment.

-Example : The anodic reaction is dissolution of iron as ferrous ions with the liberation of Fe2+ electrons.
+Example: The anodic reaction is a dissolution of iron as ferrous ions with the liberation of Fe2+ electrons.

 Fe —> Fe 2 + + 2e– (Oxidation)